Broken Garage Door Spring: Repair or Replace Guide

 Factors Affecting Lifespan

-Many things can change how long your garage door springs work.
-Keeping them maintained helps them last longer.
+Many things can affect how long your garage door springs last.
+Regular maintenance helps them last longer.
 You should often oil, check, and clean them.

 The weather where you live can also wear them out quicker.

-What kind of spring you have matters too.
-Older doors usually have extension springs.
-They last for about 10,000 cycles.
-Newer doors use torsion springs, which can last over 20,000 cycles.
+The type of spring you have matters too.
+Older doors usually have extension springs, lasting about 10,000 cycles.
+Newer doors use torsion springs, lasting over 20,000 cycles.

 Determining Repair or Replacement

-Doing regular maintenance on your springs can save you from bigger problems.
+Regular maintenance on your springs can save you from bigger problems.
 If you see rust or parts that look off, call a pro to check it out.

 Changing garage door springs is risky for anyone who isn’t a pro.
 Skilled technicians know how to do it right and safely.